 Tips for you and your family to help cope with home isolation

 Being in home isolation can be frightening, particularly for young children.
 We’ve put together some tips for coping:

-- Talk to the other members of the family about COVID-19 to reduce anxiety.
-You can find accurate, up to date information at the NSW Health website.
+- Talk to the other members of the family about the novel coronavirus (COVID-19) to reduce anxiety.
+You can find accurate, up to date information on NSW Health - COVID-19 (Coronavirus).